kamathhrishi/kamathhrishi1.github.io/_posts/2021-05-02-Meta Learning MAML.md

 </br>
 <img src="https://github.com/kamathhrishi/kamathhrishi.github.io/blob/master/_posts/Images/few_shot.png?raw=true">
 </br>
 We could classify our dataset into two categories 1) Support and 2) Query Set.
 An algorithm is trained on two tasks , first task consisting of images of cats , sheep , pigs.
 The second task consisting of animals such as dogs , lions and sharks.
 The test task being duck , chicken and dolphin.
 The algorithm is trained on the support set and  evaluated on query set.
-The test task is further evaluated. </p>
+The test task is further evaluated on a completely new task that is also N way and K shot , but disjoint from tasks on which the meta learning algorithm was trained on. </p>